amaranth-lang/amaranth/docs/guide.rst

     m = ResetInserter({"sync": rst})(m)
     m = EnableInserter({"sync": en})(m)

-The application of control flow modifiers in it causes the behavior of the final :pc:`m` to be identical to that of this module:
+The application of control flow modifiers in it causes the behavior of the final :py:`m` to be identical to that of this module:

 .. testcode::